SofiaValan/youtube-visualizations-forecasting/README.md

 * Daily metrics by video
 * Daily metrics by country
 * Daily metrics by country & video.
 This is only available for those videos that were added in to paid campaigns in Google Ads.

+### Step 2: Connecting to the Google Ads API

+The second step is to extract the data from a second data source: Google Ads.
+As some videos were added to branding campaigns to get more visibility, this could have an impact over the number of subscribers and visualization hours.

+The main metrics that I have extracted are:

+* Basic metrics: impressions, clicks, CTR, cost, CPV (cost per visualization)
+* Interaction metrics: likes gained, shares gained, subscribers gained, visualization hours gained, engagement rate.
+* Performance metrics: video quantile reproduction (25%, 50%, 75%, 100%)